Government Requirements

 The Senior Thesis and Honors in Government

-For those students who intend to pursue the study of government in more depth, the department offers a senior thesis program that emphasizes substantial independent research under the close guidance of one or two members of the faculty.
-Students seeking admission to the senior thesis program are expected to seek approval of a sponsor and the department chair before the conclusion of their junior year.
-Students whose theses are judged worthy of honors by the department faculty will graduate with “Honors in Government.”
-Further information is available from the department chair and on the department’s website.
+For those who intend to pursue the study of government in more depth, the department offers a senior thesis program that emphasizes substantial independent research under the close guidance of one or two members of the faculty.
+To be eligible, students require a 3.5 GPA in the major or permission of the department chair.
+Students seeking admission to the honors program are expected to seek approval of a sponsor and the department chair before the conclusion of their junior year.